 But what if I shared tips with you that can shave $30, $50, or even $100 or more off of that total?

-What if I showed you ways to save sometimes 25% or more on tickets, pay far less for hot dogs and sodas, and find souvenir hats for half of what the team store wants for them?
-Not to mention much cheaper places to park your car…even free spots?
+What if I showed you ways to save sometimes 25% or more on tickets, pay less for hot dogs and sodas, and find cheaper places to park your car…even free spots?

-Wouldn’t it be nice to know all the ways to save money at the ballpark…to the tune of $30, $40 or $50 or more…at your next ballgame?
+Wouldn’t it be nice to know all the ways you could save money at the ballpark…to the tune of $30, $40 or $50 or more…at your next ballgame?
 At every game?